mahesh-panchal/nextflow-novice/_episodes/06-software.md

 ~~~
 {: .source}

-When a container image is built, it is stored in a repository, either
+When a container image is built, it is stored in a registry, either
 locally or online.
 Nextflow is able to retrieve these container images
 when provided with a path to the image and version (tag)
 (`'docker-repository/image-name:tag'`) given by the